postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 The `Postman.desktop` file allows you to open Postman via application launchers.
 Check your desktop and double-click the Postman icon.

 > Postman supports Ubuntu 12.04 and later, Fedora 21, and Debian 8 and later.
+>
 > Avoid starting Postman using `sudo` command, as it will create permission issues on the files created by Postman.
+>
-> Make sure you have read/write permission for the `~/.config` folder where Postman stores the information.
+> Make sure you have read/write permission for the `~/.config` folder where Postman stores information.
+>
 > If you are an Ubuntu 18 user, you will also need to install the `libgconf-2-4` package to ensure a smooth Postman run: `apt-get install libgconf-2-4`

 ## Postman Chrome app (deprecated)

-The Postman Chrome app is deprecated—if you're using the Chrome app [you should switch to the native app](https://blog.getpostman.com/2017/03/14/going-native/).
+The Postman Chrome app is deprecated—if you're using the Chrome app, you can retain your data when you [switch to the native app](https://blog.getpostman.com/2017/03/14/going-native/).
 The native app is built on [Electron](https://electronjs.org/), and overcomes a number of restrictions of the Chrome platform.

 * The native apps let you work with [cookies](/docs/postman/sending-api-requests/cookies/) directly.
 * Unlike the Chrome app, no separate extension for the ([Interceptor](/docs/postman/sending-api-requests/interceptor-extension/)) is needed.
 * The native apps come with a built-in proxy that you can use to [capture network traffic](/docs/postman/sending-api-requests/capturing-http-requests/).
 * The native apps are not restricted by the Chrome standards for the menu bar.
 You can check for updates, create Postman Windows and tabs, and edit preferences.
 * The native apps let you send headers like `Origin` and `User-Agent`.
 These are restricted in the Chrome app.
-* The "don't follow redirects" option exists in the native apps to prevent requests that return a 300-series response from being automatically redirected.
-Doing this required the Interceptor extension to do this in the Chrome app.
+* The "don't follow redirects" option exists in the native apps to prevent requests that return a 300-series response from being automatically redirected—doing this in the Chrome app requires the Interceptor extension.
 * The native app has a built-in [console](/docs/postman/sending-api-requests/debugging-and-logs/#network-calls-with-postman-console), which allows you to view the network request details for API calls.

 ### Migrating to the native app